Search

 Configuration space projections of the inner, middle and outer periodic orbits for $E=5$ and a combination of $a=1,3$ and $m=m_H,4$.
 Note that for $m=4$, $\Gamma^o$ lies far outside the field of view.
 Critical points of the potential as introduced previously are also indicated.

-fig:3 Configuration space projections of the inner, middle and outer periodic orbits for $E=5$ and a combination of $a=1,3$ and $m=m_H,4$.
-Note that for $m=4$, $\Gamma^o$ lies far outside the field of view.
+fig:3 Configuration space projections of the inner, middle and outer periodic orbits for E=5 and a combination of a=1,3 and m=mH,4.
+Note that for m=4, Γo lies far outside the field of view.
 Critical points of the potential as introduced previously are also indicated.

-The potential wells represent the region where the CH$_4^+$ molecule is in a stable configuration and orbits of the inner family $\Gamma^i$ naturally delimit this region.
+The potential wells represent the region where the CH+4 molecule is in a stable configuration and orbits of the inner family Γi naturally delimit this region.
 All inner periodic orbits are unstable and form the inner boundary of the interaction region.

 Inside the interaction region lies the family of middle orbits, which are crucial in the definition of roaming.
-These orbits are unstable for small positive energies ($E<2.72$ for $a=1$ and $m=m_H$) and stable after a period doubling bifurcation involving a family denoted sometimes by FR$12$ [16], [15] or $\Gamma^b$ (missing reference) that is of no further importance.
-The exact energy of the period doubling bifurcation varies with $m$ and $a$, but for $m=m_H$ and $a=1$ is at approximately $E=2.72$.
+These orbits are unstable for small positive energies (E<2.72 for a=1 and m=mH) and stable after a period doubling bifurcation involving a family denoted sometimes by FR12 [16], [15] or Γb (missing reference) that is of no further importance.
+The exact energy of the period doubling bifurcation varies with m and a, but for m=mH and a=1 is at approximately E=2.72.
 The family is also subject to bifurcations at negative energies, but these are not relevant for roaming.

-It is known that a spherical dividing surface may in the neighbourhood of an index-1 saddle bifurcate into a torus [11], [12] and it was recognised [13] that dividing surfaces constructed using periodic orbits that rotate such as DS$^a$, as opposed to vibrate, are tori.
-In addition, if $\Gamma^a$ is unstable, then DS$^a$ does not admit local recrossings.
+It is known that a spherical dividing surface may in the neighbourhood of an index-1 saddle bifurcate into a torus [11], [12] and it was recognised [13] that dividing surfaces constructed using periodic orbits that rotate such as DSa, as opposed to vibrate, are tori.
+In addition, if Γa is unstable, then DSa does not admit local recrossings.

-Note that the radius of the circle never vanishes along $\Gamma^a$ as the kinetic energy never vanishes along $\Gamma^a$.
+Note that the radius of the circle never vanishes along Γa as the kinetic energy never vanishes along Γa.

 Roaming can be reformulated as a transport problem (missing reference) in the following manner.
-Let DS$^i$ and DS$^o$ be defined using $\Gamma^i$ and $\Gamma^o$ analogously to DS$^a$.
-It is well known that a dividing surface associated with a periodic orbit that reaches two equipotentials, such as $\Gamma^i$, is a sphere.
-Using reasoning similar to the above one can see, that because the kinetic energy along $\Gamma^i$ vanishes when it reaches the equipotentials, DS$^i$ consists of circles except for the poles which are points, thus a sphere. $\Gamma^i$, being the equator of this sphere, divides it into two hemispheres with unidirectional flux - trajectories leaving the well cross the outward hemisphere while trajectories entering the well cross the inward hemisphere.
+Let DSi and DSo be defined using Γi and Γo analogously to DSa.
+It is well known that a dividing surface associated with a periodic orbit that reaches two equipotentials, such as Γi, is a sphere.
+Using reasoning similar to the above one can see, that because the kinetic energy along Γi vanishes when it reaches the equipotentials, DSi consists of circles except for the poles which are points, thus a sphere. Γi, being the equator of this sphere, divides it into two hemispheres with unidirectional flux - trajectories leaving the well cross the outward hemisphere while trajectories entering the well cross the inward hemisphere.

 Note that because dividing surfaces divide the energy surface into two separate partitions, the dividing surfaces defined above have the following roles.
-Since $\Gamma^i$ lies on the edge of the potential well, the role of DS$^i$ is to divide the the energy surface region associated with the potential well from the rest of the energy surface.
-Every trajectory that enters or exists the well must cross DS$^i$.
-Similarly, DS$^o$ is used to divide the dissociated states from the rest of the energy surface and every trajectory going from one part of the energy surface into the other must cross DS$^o$.
-DS$^a$ divides the the energy surface interaction region between DS$^i$ and DS$^o$ into two, but neither of the two partitions bears a relevant meaning.
+Since Γi lies on the edge of the potential well, the role of DSi is to divide the the energy surface region associated with the potential well from the rest of the energy surface.
+Every trajectory that enters or exists the well must cross DSi.
+Similarly, DSo is used to divide the dissociated states from the rest of the energy surface and every trajectory going from one part of the energy surface into the other must cross DSo.
+DSa divides the the energy surface interaction region between DSi and DSo into two, but neither of the two partitions bears a relevant meaning.
 The definition of roaming is the sole purpose of this surface in this investigation.

 Implications for Reaction Dynamics

-For each unstable orbit $\Gamma$, there are two branches of stable invariant manifold, i.e. manifolds consisting of a continuum of trajectories that are asymptotic to the orbit in forward time, and two branches of unstable invariant manifold, asymptotic in backward time.
-We shall denote the invariant manifolds of $\Gamma$ by $W_{\Gamma}$, we distinguish stable and unstable by a superscript, $W_{\Gamma}^s$ and $W_{\Gamma}^u$, and if we refer to an individual branch, we add a $+$ or $-$ to the superscript to indicate, whether the branch leaves the neighbourhood of $\Gamma$ to the $r>r_\Gamma$ side ($+$) or to the $r<r_\Gamma$ side ($-$).
+For each unstable orbit Γ, there are two branches of stable invariant manifold, i.e. manifolds consisting of a continuum of trajectories that are asymptotic to the orbit in forward time, and two branches of unstable invariant manifold, asymptotic in backward time.
+We shall denote the invariant manifolds of Γ by WΓ, we distinguish stable and unstable by a superscript, WsΓ and WuΓ, and if we refer to an individual branch, we add a + or to the superscript to indicate, whether the branch leaves the neighbourhood of Γ to the r>rΓ side (+) or to the r<rΓ side ().

 The precise cylindrical structure of the manifold reflects the geometry of the corresponding periodic orbit in a similar way as it is reflected by the corresponding dividing surface.
-Manifolds $W_{\Gamma^i}$ are spherical cylinders, whereas $W_{\Gamma^a}$ and $W_{\Gamma^o}$ are toric cylinders.
+Manifolds WΓi are spherical cylinders, whereas WΓa and WΓo are toric cylinders.
 The different geometries can be understood from a phase space perspective.

 All of this is a consequence of the local energy surface geometry that is not uniform throughout the energy surface and can be observed as qualitatively different forms of dynamics - vibration and rotation.